"Paul, the first thing you need to do is to stop walking."

 "And souls are immortal.
 But an infolectrical hypersystem is just a thing.
 It knits itself together with the rest of your body in the womb.
 And it grows when you grow.
 And it dies when your shell can no longer support it.
 Because we live in 3D.
 Where minds still need shells."

-Paul has now wandered into the park, which, like the street, is littered with empty shells.
+The park, like the street, is littered with empty shells.

 Mike Murphy looks up behind him to see a military jet arrowing towards the city centre from the southwest.
 It's the only thing moving in the whole sky.
 "Paul?"